nikolasburk/graphql-react-tutorial/tutorial.md

 ReactDOM.render(imageRouter, document.getElementById('root'));
 ```
-And you should see this in your browser:
+And you should see something like this in your browser:

 ![screen shot 2017-07-21 at 12 31 17](https://user-images.githubusercontent.com/26869552/28474840-612abf36-6e4a-11e7-9c01-b9184cb387a5.png)

+Unfortunately, our app is pretty dull at the moment because we don't have any posts yet.
+So how about we change that?

 ## Generating the GraphQL Endpoint and Initial Data
 #### Meet Our Schema